Joseph Nguyễn Năng: Priestly service

 Following his ordination, he was Pastor and Dean of the Thuận Hòa parish from 1990 to 1998.
 From 1998 to 2002, he studied at the Pontifical Urban University (Urbaniana) in Rome, earning a degree in dogmatic theology.
 From 2002 to 2008 he was Rector of the Major Seminary of Xuân Lộc.

 Episcopate

 On 25 July 2009, Pope Benedict XVI appointed him Bishop of Phát Diệm, the diocese where he was born.
 His episcopal consecration was held at the Cathedral of Phát Diệm on 8 September 2009.

-On 19 October 2019, Pope Francis appointed him Archbishop of Ho Chi Minh City.
+On 19 October 2019, Pope Francis appointed him Metropolitan Archdiocese of Hồ Chí Minh City.